fjod/Reinforced-wiki/Code/Commands.md

 # The concept

 Command is *atomic change to external system*.
-They are not being performed instantly but instead of that, collected into *commands queue* that Tecture maintains.
+They are not executed instantly but collected into *commands queue* that Tecture maintains.
 Dispatching of commands queue happens on [[saving]] stage.
-Set of commands to be enqueued is being defined by [[features]] that are connected to your channel.
+Set of commands to be enqueued is defined by [[features]] that are connected to your channel.
 Usually feature provides set of extension methods for channel's write end that are responsible for proper instantiation and enqueueing commands.

-Technically command is instance of class inherited from `CommandBase`.
+Technically command is an instance of class inherited from `CommandBase`.
 Good tradition is that features are hiding command constructor behind `internal` modifier so you cannot instantiate them directly.

 # Commands queue